Peter King's Monday Morning QB: The NFL Catch Rule

 4. I think I will end with this: I talked to Stanford coach David Shaw about the college rule (15 yards max on DPI) versus the spot foul in the NFL, and he said, even though there’s a fear of a beaten cornerback dragging down a receiver, it doesn’t happen often.
 Shaw prefers the college rule.

-5. I think, of course, Michael Bennett is innocent till proven guilty in the case involving a charge by Houston police that he assaulted a disabled elderly female security officer nearly 14 months ago at the Super Bowl.
+5. I think, of course, Michael Bennett is innocent until proven guilty in the case involving a charge by Houston police that he assaulted a disabled elderly female security officer nearly 14 months ago at the Super Bowl.
 But it is a bad look when the Houston police chief calls a press conference to issue a strong denunciation of Bennett’s alleged actions.
 “I think it’s pretty pathetic that you would put your hands on a 66-year-old paraplegic and just treat them like they don’t exist,” Houston police chief Art Acevedo said.
 There’s a warrant out in Texas for Bennett’s arrest.
 It’ll be interesting to hear Bennett’s response—and the response of his new team, the Eagles—to the incendiary charge.

-6. I think the one blue-collar, middle-class, free-agent signing I like a lot is Carolina getting Ross Cockrell (former Steeler, Giant) for the reasonable price of two years and $6.8 million.
+6. I think the one blue-collar, middle-class, free-agent signing I like a lot is Carolina getting cornerback Ross Cockrell (former Steeler and Giant) for the reasonable price of two years and $6.8 million.
 Cockrell, per Pro Football Focus, allowed a passer rating of 70.3 on men he covered for the Giants last year; Aqib Talib, for instance, allowed an 82.7 rating.
 Good value there by the Panthers.

 7. I think that story of New England safety Duron Harmon being detained in Costa Rica for trying to enter the country with 58 grams of marijuana is concerning for a few reasons.
 The biggest: Harmon’s smart and mature, the kind of veteran Bill Belichick relies on as a leader.
-To try to import a significant quantity on a trip out of the country?
+To try to bring a significant quantity of marijuana with you on a trip to another country?
 That’s stunningly irresponsible, particularly when there’s heightened security around the world these days.

 8. I think the words of Bills coach Sean McDermott at the NFL’s coaching-development symposium heartened those in the crowd—such as Cincinnati defensive coordinator Teryl Austin.
 McDermott’s message basically was: It’s not you; it’s me.
-Most often when head-coaching interviews happen, candidates fail to get the job because they’re not exactly what the team is looking for, or they’re not on the side of the ball the team is looking for ideally.
+Most often when head-coaching interviews happen, candidates fail to get the job because they’re not exactly what the team is looking for, or they’re not on the side of the ball the team is ideally looking for.
 It’s not because they stink.
-Austin, for instance, has interviewed seven times and not gotten a job.
+Austin, for instance, has interviewed seven times and not gotten a head-coaching job.
 I always think so much of the coaching merry-go-round is chance and happenstance, and based on which is the hot team.
 In December, Frank Reich was on the radar of zero teams; now he’s the head coach of the team with Andrew Luck at quarterback.
 He got the job because the Eagles’ late-season hot streak, the discovery that he was a huge piece of the Super Bowl-winning strategic offensive puzzle in Philadelphia, and because Josh McDaniels dropped out.
 I’ve long believed that there’s little that helps a prospective coach other than the performance of his players and his ability to control a room of men.
 Lobbying the owners and GMs is zero help.
 This symposium identifies coaches who may be head-coaching prospects down the road, and it’s a good idea.
-I saw incoming Eagles quarterback coach Press Taylor down here for the symposium.
+I saw incoming Eagles quarterbacks coach Press Taylor down here for the symposium.
 It’s smart for the NFL to develop young prospects early on.

 9. I think this analytical look at Oklahoma quarterback Baker Mayfield by Robert Klemko was really interesting—and it showed the tools Mayfield will bring to the NFL for some team.
 Of 63 quarterbacks who have taken an exam called the Athletic Intelligence Quotient test since 2012, Mayfield scored second-highest.
 A high score indicates a player who should be able to get on the field sooner and not be cowed by the mental part of the game.